-(2) Retail dispensary hours of operation for cities of one million (1,000,000) or less.
-In cities having a population of one million (1,000,000) or more, the hours of operation of when cannabis products can be sold at adult-use retail dispensaries:
+(2) Retail dispensary, during which hours of operation for cities of one million (1,000,000) or less.
+In cities having a population of one million (1,000,000) or more, the hours of operation of when cannabis products can be sold at adult-use retail, which dispensaries:

-(i) shall not be from 2:00 a.m. to 8:00 a.m., unless given express written permission by such municipality, or the municipality passes a local law, authorizing it to operate during such hours; and
+(i) shall not be allowed to operate from 2:00 ante meridiema.m. to 8:00 ante meridiema.m., unless given express written permission by such municipality, or the municipality passes a local ordinancelaw, authorizing it to operate beyond/during such hours; and more.
+In cities having a population of one million (1,000,000) or more, the hours of operation for on-site consumption site, during which of when cannabis products can be sold at retail, which that on-site consumption premises:

-(ii) shall not be restricted to less than seventy (70) hours a week, unless the licensee agrees to do so;
+(ii) shall not restrict operationsbe restricted to less than seventy (70) hours a week, provided however, this provision shall not be construed as removing the licensees' discretion to operate for less unless the licensee agrees to do so;

-(3) On-site consumption hours of operation for cities of one million (1,000,000) or more.
-In cities having a population of one million (1,000,000) or more, the hours of operation of when cannabis products can be sold at that on-site consumption premises:
+(3) On-site consumption hours of operation.(2) for cities of one million (1,000,000) or

-(i) shall not be allowed to operate from 4:00 a.m. to 8:00 a.m.; and
+(i) shall not be allowed to operate from 4:00 ante meridiema.m. to 8:00 ante meridiem.a.m.; and

-(ii) shall not restrict operations to less than seventy (70) hours a week, unless the licensee agrees to do so;
+(ii) shall not restrict operations to less than seventy (70) hours a week-provided however, this provision shall not be construed as removing the licensees' discretion to operate for less, unless the licensee agrees to do so;

 (4) On-site consumption hours of operation for cities of one million (1,000,000) or less.
-In cities having a population of one million (1,000,000) or less, the hours of operation of when cannabis products can be sold at that on-site consumption premises:
+In cities having a population of one million (1,000,000) or less, the hours of operation-of when cannabis products can be sold at that on-site consumption premises: